Rotavirus: Disease mechanisms

-Electron micrograph of a rotavirus infected enterocyte (top) compared to an uninfected cell (bottom).
-The bar = approx. 500 nm.
+Electron micrograph of a rotavirus infected enterocyte (top) compared to an uninfected cell (bottom): The bar = about 500 nm.

 Rotaviruses replicate mainly in the gut, and infect enterocytes of the villi of the small intestine, leading to structural and functional changes of the epithelium.
-There is evidence in humans, and particularly in animal models of extraintestinal dissemination of infectious virus to other organs and macrophages.
+Evidence exists in humans, and particularly in animal models, of extraintestinal dissemination of infectious viruses to other organs and macrophages.

 The diarrhoea is caused by multiple activities of the virus.
 Malabsorption occurs because of the destruction of gut cells called enterocytes.
 The toxic rotavirus protein NSP4 induces age- and calcium ion-dependent chloride secretion, disrupts SGLT1 (sodium/glucose cotransporter 2) transporter-mediated reabsorption of water, apparently reduces activity of brush-border membrane disaccharidases, and activates the calcium ion-dependent secretory reflexes of the enteric nervous system.
 The elevated concentrations of calcium ions in the cytosol (which are required for the assembly of the progeny viruses) is achieved by NSP4 acting as a viroporin.
-This increase in calcium ions leads to autophagy (self destruction) of the infected enterocytes.
+This increase in calcium ions leads to autophagy (self-destruction) of the infected enterocytes.

-NSP4 is also secreted.
-This extracellular form, which is modified by protease enzymes in the gut, is an enterotoxin which acts on uninfected cells via integrin receptors, which in turn cause and increase in intracellular calcium ion concentrations, secretory diarrhoea and autophagy.
+NSP4 is also secreted as an extracellular form, which is modified by protease enzymes in the gut, is an enterotoxin, which acts on uninfected cells via integrin receptors, which in turn cause and increase in intracellular calcium ion concentrations, secretory diarrhoea, and autophagy.

 The vomiting, which is a characteristic of rotaviral enteritis, is caused by the virus infecting the enterochromaffin cells on the lining of the digestive tract.
 The infection stimulates the production of 5' hydroxytryptamine (serotonin).
-This activates vagal afferent nerves, which in turn activates the cells of the brain stem that control the vomiting reflex.
+This activates vagal afferent nerves, which in turn activate the cells of the brain stem that control the vomiting reflex.

 Healthy enterocytes secrete lactase into the small intestine; milk intolerance due to lactase deficiency is a symptom of rotavirus infection, which can persist for weeks.
 A recurrence of mild diarrhoea often follows the reintroduction of milk into the child's diet, due to bacterial fermentation of the disaccharide lactose in the gut.

 Immune responses

 Specific responses

-Rotaviruses elicit both B and T cell immune responses.
+Rotaviruses elicit both B- and T-cell immune responses.
 Antibodies to the rotavirus VP4 and VP7 proteins neutralise viral infectivity in vitro and in vivo.
-Specific antibodies of the classes IgM, IgA and IgG are produced, which have been shown to protect against rotavirus infection by the passive transfer of the antibodies in other animals.
+Specific antibodies of the classes IgM, IgA, and IgG are produced, which have been shown to protect against rotavirus infection by the passive transfer of the antibodies in other animals.
 Maternal trans-placental IgG might play a role in the protection neonates from rotavirus infections, but on the other hand might reduce vaccine efficacy.

 Innate responses

-Following infection by rotaviruses there is a rapid innate immune response involving types I and III interferons and other cytokines (particularly Th1 and Th2) which inhibit the replication of the virus and recruit macrophages and natural killer cells to the rotavirus infected cells.
+Following infection by rotaviruses, a rapid innate immune response occurs involving types I and III interferons and other cytokines (particularly Th1 and Th2) which inhibit the replication of the virus and recruit macrophages and natural killer cells to the rotavirus infected cells.
 The rotavirus dsRNA activates pattern recognition receptors such toll-like receptors that stimulate the production of interferons.
-The rotavirus protein NSP1 counteracts the effects of type 1 interferons by suppressing the activity of the interferon regulatory proteins IRF3, IRF5 and IRF7.
+The rotavirus protein NSP1 counteracts the effects of type-1 interferons by suppressing the activity of the interferon regulatory proteins IRF3, IRF5, and IRF7.